Abbot John Whethamstede’s Chronicle of the Abbey of St Albans

 Henry Cecil Vane: On 19th September 1882 he was born to Henry de Vere Vane 9th Baron Barnard and Catherine Sarah Cecil Baroness Barnard.
 On 25th August 1914 or 25th October 1914 Henry Cecil Vane and Enid Victoria Rachel Fane were married.
 She the daughter of Anthony Fane 13th Earl of Westmoreland.

 Flowers of History.
 1072.
 Pope Alexander died on the last day of March, and was succeeded by Hildebrand, who took the name of Gregory.
 The same year, the monks of Saint Ouen [Map] came with a band of armed men, and attacked John, archbishop of Rouen, as he was celebrating mass, on the festival of the above-named saint.
-On which account it was decided in a council which was assembled in that city, over which William, king of England (age 44), presided, that the monks who were guilty of this crime, should be thrown into prison by the abbot.
+On which account it was decided in a council which was assembled in that city, over which William, king of England [aged 44], presided, that the monks who were guilty of this crime, should be thrown into prison by the abbot.

-Rouen Castle, Normandy, France, Europe, Continents [Map]
+Rouen Castle, Normandy, France, Europe [Map]

-Rouen Cathedral, Normandy, France, Europe, Continents [Map]
+Rouen Cathedral, Normandy, France, Europe [Map]

 The Ecclesiastical History of England and Normandy by Orderic Vitalis.
-[18th March 1103] Not long afterwards the duchess Sibylla took to her bed infected by poison, and died in the season of Lent, to general sorrow.1.
+[18th March 1103] Not long afterwards the duchess Sibylla took to her bed infected by poison, and died in the season of Lent, to general sorrow1.
 William, archbishop of Rouen, celebrated her obsequies with the clergy and people, respectfully interring her in the church of St. Mary [Map], mother of God.
-Her grave in the nave of the church is covered with a polished slab of white marble, on which the following epitaph may be distinctly seen. |
+Her grave in the nave of the church is covered with a polished slab of white marble, on which the following epitaph may be distinctly seen.

 Not birth, nor beauty, rank, or power,